Showing posts with label life. Show all posts

 At Gaillard Lake, you can see where the water table becomes a like surface.
 When you look at the lake, can you tell oxygen, pH, temperature, or salinity levels?
 Does the water look dirty?

-You may not be able to determine levels by looking, but if you pay attention, you might notice hints bout a lake's water quality.
+You may not be able to determine levels by looking, but if you pay attention, you might notice hints about a lake's water quality.
 Can you find a diversity of fish, turtles, alligators, frogs, or insects in the water?
 Are birds feeding from the lake?
 These signs suggest good water quality, but they are not definitive-sometimes animals are forced to use poor-quality lakes.
-Water cooler is not a definite marker either - this lake is often a brown color, like tea.
+The water cooler is not a definite marker either - this lake is often brown, like tea.
 This is natural.
 It is from tannins that leach out of soaking leaves or pine needles.

 Nature Interpretive Trial at Dauphin Island